Table of Contents

-For the greatest experience in the Everest area, trekkers might choose the 20 days Everest Three Pass Trek.
+For the most incredible experience in the Everest area, trekkers might choose the 20 days Everest Three Pass Trek.
 You will cross the Kongma La Pass (5,535m/18,159ft), the Cho La Pass (5420m/17,782ft), and the Renjo La Pass (5,340m/17,520ft) on this journey, making it the most strenuous of the Khumbu region’s five highest crossings.
-One of the toughest trips to Everest Base Camp is this one.
+One of the most demanding trips to Everest Base Camp is this one.

 - Picturesque flight to Lukla